-Sound good?
-It is, but it also depends on what you're selling and how quickly you want to sell it.
-Once, I tried to use FOBO for a Retina MacBook Pro, and they offered me $1350 as their minimum starting price.
-I felt like I could maybe make a bit more by sending it to Amazon's warehouse.
-I've written about this before. — I ended up selling it on Amazon for $1579 (= around $1460 net after shipping costs and Amazon's ~9% fees), but it required some extra effort on my part. — It's possible that FOBO users could have bid the laptop's selling price from $1350 to something higher, but within only a 97-minute auction it can be a bit chancy.
-On top of that, you're also paying a 15% fee, so you have to kind of do the math beforehand.
-Either way, it's gone the same day, but FOBO settles the transaction much faster vs. waiting for a buyer on Amazon.
+Anyway, I ended up selling it through “Fulfilled by Amazon” for $1579 USD (= around $1460 USD net after shipping costs and Amazon's ~9% fees), but it required some extra effort on my part. — It's possible that FOBO users could have bid the laptop's selling price from $1350 USD to something higher, but within only a 97-minute auction, it can be a bit chancy.
+On top of that, you're also paying a 15% fee with FOBO, so you have to kind of do the math beforehand.

-The App then notified me within an hour (amongst various other Push notifications in Notification Center of stuff locally for sale) that my item was ready to be published and that the starting price had been found.
-I said “OK”, and the 97-minute auction instantly began! — The item would sell for at least that price (in this case, $85) to a FOBO user, or ultimately be picked up by a FOBO staff member themselves for the minimum starting price and resold by them later on.
-Hassle-free?
-We'll see.
+The app then notified me within an hour (amongst various other push notifications of stuff locally for sale) that my item was ready to be published and that the starting price had been found.
+I said “OK”, and the 97-minute auction instantly began!

 After a couple of hours, I checked the auction.
 A bidding war between two people had begun for the TV!

-I believe this bidding war resulted in the higher price than average price, as a few days before that… a similar TV from a similar brand had sold for up to ~30% less:
+I believe this bidding war resulted in the higher-than-average price, as a few days before that… a similar TV from a similar brand had sold for up to ~30% less:

 Because I was the seller, I was the ultimate decider of when the buyer could pickup the item.
-Ultimately, they only offered to come pickup the item the next day.
+Ultimately, they only offered to come pick it up the next day.
 That was kind of a pain, versus just shipping the item to Amazon whenever I found time, but it ended up being alright.
 The buyer and I exchanged a handful of messages in order to coordinate this, and some casual conversation once he arrived.
 He was reliable and punctual, so that made me happy.
 There are lot of flakes on other services!

 The transaction was pretty simple and my total “hands-on” time invested was about a half-hour.
 This includes waiting for the guy to arrive at the scheduled time, chatting about FOBO and such when he arrived, and the initial listing/approval/monitoring.
-The price was good, but as mentioned… if I had listed it a few days earlier I could have made up to 30% less profit… which suggests that there is some demand volatility versus services with a larger reach.
-It's a little unpredictable when it's first starting out, but the service is convenient and really cool.
-You can get lucky as both a buyer and a seller! — Plus, not having to ship stuff rules.
+The price was good, but as mentioned, if I had listed it a few days earlier I could have made up to 30% less profit… which suggests that there is some demand volatility versus services with a larger reach. — It's a little unpredictable when new services are first starting out, but FOBO is convenient and really cool.
+You can get lucky as both a buyer and a seller!
+Plus, not having to ship stuff rules.

-Having had spent about 30-minutes researching the special TV box and various shipping methods… and also calling nearby FedEx and UPS Stores for packing advice, this was already also feeling like a huge timesink compared to the local-focused alternatives like FOBO or Craigslist.
+Having had spent about 30-minutes researching the special TV box and various shipping methods (including calling nearby FedEx and UPS Stores for packing advice), this was already also feeling like a huge timesink compared to the local-focused alternatives like FOBO or Craigslist.
 Part of this was due to my inexperience in shipping TVs and the high-risks in doing so.
-Part of it was also due to the hassle of shipping stuff in general. — In the past, the profit margins that I've experienced while selling on Amazon have been the highest (even given the additional labor of shipping to them), so I've preferred it.
-However, it could be more convenient to use a service like Shyp to pack up your stuff and send it for you.
-Still, I doubt that Shyp would be very excited about packaging a TV.
+Part of it was also due to the hassle of shipping stuff in general.

 Amazon provides guarantees and insurance against scammers, as does FOBO.
 Overall, the process for non-bulky items going to Amazon is way easier, but its selling tools have a considerable learning curve as well.